rocktronica/OneFileCMS/readme.markdown

 - PHP 5.1+
   (Only tested on versions 5.2.8, 5.2.17, 5.3.3, and 5.4 + )
-- File permission privileges on your host
+- File permission privileges on your host.
-- Javascript enabled browswer
+- Javascript enabled browswer.
-- And a browser that supports inline SVG, but only if you wish to see the icons (If your browser doesn't support inline SVG, OneFileCMS will still work, just without any icons.)
+- And -if you wish to see the icons- a browser that supports inline SVG.
+  (If your browser doesn't support inline SVG, OneFileCMS will still work, just without any icons.)

 ## Credit, License, Et Cetera